 Compare Urgent Care v.
 Emergency Room Care

-A visit to the Emergency Room costs you and the Health Benefits Trust more.
-But choosing the right option for your immediate medical needs helps keep health insurance costs down for you and all HCAs.
+A visit to the Emergency Room costs you more.
+Choosing the right option for your immediate medical needs helps keep health insurance costs down for you and all caregivers.
 It can be confusing knowing where to go when you or a loved one aren’t feeling well or have experienced an injury.
 Be prepared and make a plan by using our Emergency Plan Form – just print, complete, and keep in a convenient place (such as on your refrigerator).

 When a sudden injury or illness happens, you’ll always know: